khwilo/pat_search/README.md

-# PATENT AND SCIENTIFIC ARTICLES SEMANTIC SEARCH
+# PATENT SEMANTIC SEARCH

-This web application collects data on patents and scientific articles for searching and use by relevant people (**academia**).
-It identifies relationships between patents and scientific articles using the capabilities of the [semantic Web](https://en.wikipedia.org/wiki/Semantic_Web).

-## Ruby version

-##System dependencies

-## Configuration

-## Database creation

-## Database initialization

-## How to run the test suite

-## Services (job queues, cache servers, search engines, etc.)

-## Deployment instructions
+This is a trivial use case of the capabilities of the [semantic Web](https://en.wikipedia.org/wiki/Semantic_Web).
+This web application parses RDF data in n-triples format and asserts various relationships between the graph of data.
+It tries to potray the effectiveness of using SPARQL queries to retrieve content information.

 Created with love by Khwilo W. Kabaka.
 Find me on [Twitter](https://twitter.com/Khwilo).
 Open issues are welcomed.